andre-wojtowicz/qt-sql-example/README.md

 An exemplary [Qt](https://www.qt.io/) app that connects to SQL server and displays a table from a database.
 The program was made for educational purposes.

-A compiled Windows application can be downloaded from [Releases](https://github.com/andre-wojtowicz/qt-sql-example/releases).
+Compiled Windows and Linux applications can be downloaded from [Releases](https://github.com/andre-wojtowicz/qt-sql-example/releases).

 ![](screenshot.png)